pytest-dev/pytest-bdd/README.rst

 It's often the case that to cover certain feature, you'll need multiple scenarios.
 And it's logical that the setup for those scenarios will have some common parts (if not equal).
-For this, there are `backgrounds`. pytest-bdd implements gherkin `backgrounds <http://docs.behat.org/en/v2.5/guides/1.gherkin.html#backgrounds>`_ for features.
+For this, there are `backgrounds`. pytest-bdd implements `Gherkin backgrounds <http://docs.behat.org/en/v2.5/guides/1.gherkin.html#backgrounds>`_ for features.

 .. code-block:: gherkin